Cipher-Red/Aurum/README.md

 - **All-in-One Check:** Runs all four checks in sequence for comprehensive analysis.
 - **Bulk Email Check:** Performs bulk email validation from a CSV file, running a full scan for each email.
 - **Cross-Platform:** Works on both Windows and Linux systems.
+- **PDF Report Generation:** Generates a detailed PDF report of the validation results.

 ## Installation
 ### Prerequisites